Crab Cake Sandwich

 Prep Time 10 minutes

-My Crab Cake Sandwich has a homemade Maryland-style crab cake patty served on a delicious brioche bun.
-The ultimate summer meal!
+My Crab Cake Sandwich features a homemade Maryland-style crab patty served on a delicious brioche bun for the ultimate summer meal!

 Crab patty on brioche bun with lettuce and tomato